ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Advanced Tutorial 3 - Implementing the Game Logic.rst

 -  ``victoryCheck()``
 -  ``floodMoveCheck(xIdx, yIdx, type)``

 As this is a tutorial about QML, not game design, we will only discuss ``handleClick()`` and ``victoryCheck()`` below since they interface directly with the QML types.
 Note that although the game logic here is written in JavaScript, it could have been written in C++ and then exposed to QML.

-.. rubric:: Enabling mouse click interaction
-   :name: enabling-mouse-click-interaction

 To make it easier for the JavaScript code to interface with the QML types, we have added an Item called ``gameCanvas`` to ``samegame.qml``.
 It replaces the background as the item which contains the blocks.
 It also accepts mouse input from the user.
 Here is the item code:

 .. code:: qml